Cryptok777/kaspa-rpc-client/README.md

-# Kaspa RPC Client Library 📚
+# Kaspa RPC Client Library for Node.js 📚

 ## Table of Contents 📑